Krzysztonek/Krzysztonek-Icons/README.md

 [//]: # (End Krzysztonek Icons)

+## Want to contribute?
+If you think this repo may also include your icon, please consider opening a PR, attaching your own `*.png` or `*.svg`.

 ## Licensing
 You are free to use this integration unlimited and free of charge for personal use only, unless you change anything of its content.